2Kelvin/alx-pre_course/README.md

-Updated this readme from GitHub
+I have just updated this readme from GitHub